jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Continuous/README.md

 # ContinuousEDA.py
 - Takes in Metadata.Final.tsv and continuous columns.
-Standardize continuous variables with StandardScaler.

 - Target MainHap(Or SuperHap or SubHap) is one hot encoded and and 1st is not dropped.